oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 Background
 **********

 A build specification is a file that describes all necessary information to rebuild a package from source.
-This includes metadata such as the build tool, the specific build command to run, the language version, e.g., JDK for Java, and artifact coordinates.
+This includes metadata such as the build tool, the specific build command to run, the language version, e.g., Python or JDK for Java, and artifact coordinates.
 Macaron can now generate this file automatically for supported ecosystems, greatly simplifying build from source.

-The generated buildspec will be stored in an ecosystem- and PURL-specific path under the ``output/`` directory (see more under :ref:`Output Files Guide <output_files_guide>`).
+The generated buildspec will be stored in an ecosystem- and PURL-specific path under the ``output/`` directory (see more under :ref:`Output Files Guide <output_files_macaron_build_spec-Gen>`).

 ******************************
 Installation and Prerequisites